scala/docs.scala-lang/_overviews/toolkit/munit-test-suite.md

 {% tab 'Scala CLI' %}
 In Scala CLI, the test file can live in the same folder as the actual code, but the name of the file must end with `.test.scala`.

-For instance we can have:
+For instance, you can create a `WebService.test.scala` file, just next to a `Webservice.scala` file:
 ```
 example/
 ├── WebService.scala